wprender/cloudbreak-docs/docs/aws/deployer.md

 The `cbd start` command includes the `cbd generate` command which applies the following steps:

 - creates the **docker-compose.yml** file that describes the configuration of all the Docker containers needed for the Cloudbreak deployment.
-- creates the **uaa.yml** file that holds the configuration of the identity server used to authenticate users to Cloudbreak.
+- creates the **uaa.yml** file that holds the configuration of the identity server which is used to authenticate users to Cloudbreak.

 ## Validate the started Cloudbreak Deployer